 All public administrator offices in the State of Missouri are "fee offices" meaning that fees are charged for services (usually based upon the time invested by the PA and upon the client's ability to pay).
 Fees must be approved by Court Order.

-and her employees to work toward improving the quality of life of persons under guardianship
+employees to work toward improving the quality of life of persons under

-while protecting the ward's dignity and self-respect.
-The ward's right of self-determination
+guardianship while protecting the ward's dignity and self-respect.
+The ward's

 Case Load: The Greene County Public Administrator's Office presently carries an open case load of around 500.
 While most clients reside in Southwest Missouri, some (for various reasons) live in other areas of the State and in several other states, as well.
 Of the some 450 ward/protectees under guardian and/or conservatorship, approximately 75% have mental illnesses.
 For this reason, a special emphasis is put on continuing education and training so that the public administrator and her staff can be better prepared to access, coordinate and monitor appropriate services for her clients.